 It's really important to find (or build, if needed) a quiet and aesthetically pleasing place to film.
 You only need to focus on the few feet behind you in the shot, so there is no need to rent out a fancy studio space.
 My content has a lot of elements edited into the video (like Excel screenshots and images) so, if you're like me and want your content to show up clearly, look for a blank, light-colored wall to film against.
 If you're looking to create a cozy scene, I recommend scouting things around your house like a plant, rug, lamp, and building a little set.

 Believe it or not, you can create fantastic content with a smart phone.
 The key here is making sure your camera lens is clean and you're well framed for the type of content you are creating.
 When I record my vertical TikTok content with the Excel screen above my head, I typically frame myself on the bottom half of the shot with blank space above me.
 When I'm filming courses with a horizontal shot, I'll center myself or be off to one side depending on if I am looking to add other elements into the frame.

-To make an even better visual impression, start with one of these professionally designed video templates from Clipchamp and Microsoft Create and then edit in your own video clips.
+To make an even better visual impression, start with one of these professionally designed video templates , YouTube templates, or Clipchamp templates from Microsoft Create and then edit in your own video clips.

 Key element 3: Lighting placement and gear

 Bad lighting can easily ruin a video.
 If you're working in a room that has direct sunlight, you want that sunlight facing you—never behind you or off to one side.
 If you're in a room with complicated lighting, you can always shut the shades and add a ring light into the space.
 I recommend getting a ring light that has a little spot to hold your phone while recording.

 Key element 4: Audio gear and tips